Plantlyfe/HOMELAB-/README.md

 - Downloaded the Proxmox ISO and copied to a USB.
 Started the automatic installation on a Dell OptiPlex 5070 Micro PC and set static IP outside DHCP Range.
 - VM & Container Management accessed through a Web GUI.
-- Installed various Virtual Machines by uploading the ISO into Proxmox to start the installation
+- Installed various Virtual Machines by uploading the ISO into Proxmox to start the installation.
+Setting disk sizes and memory based on expected usage, with changes made based on actual usage
-- Tailscale VPN installed via the Proxmox Shell for remote access over the internet.
+- Tailscale VPN installed via the Proxmox Shell for remote access to Web GUI over the internet.
 - Tailscale also installed individually on a few VMs such as SERVER1 & Target-PC for direct remote access.

 ### Virtual Machines